Like James Corden, I also had to give up taking Ozempic – here’s why

 I’d stare at a lump of cheese and walk away; the fridge was no longer helping me.
 What was I meant to do now?

 I might have lost the excess weight, but at what cost?
-No longer am I on the merry-go-round of Ozempic – I’m meditating, doing talking therapies, pilates, and practicing self-love.
+No longer am I on the merry-go-round of Ozempic – I’m meditating, doing talking therapies, Pilates, and practising self-love.
 I don’t need an injection to solve my problems – I just need to process my emotions.

 Join our commenting forum